jzumbrun/boxless/README.md

 statement: The statement is a simple SQL statement managed by handlebars.
 Handlebars will take care of sql injections.
     We have take the liberty to add all lodash functions to handlebars for convenience.
 That are defined as `_trim`, etc.
-    Each property from the client request will be available to use in the query statement as well as a user object that is provided by boxless via a signin gateway and JWT tokens.
+    Each property from the client request will be available to use in the query statement as well as a user object that is provided by Boxless via a signin gateway and JWT tokens.
     All successfull query responses within a client request will be available to subseqent queries in the $history object.
     An id is required on the query request inorder to access it in the $history object.
 Also the sync must be set to true, in order to ensure the previous query is run in proper order.